 Sellers are looking to make a specific dollar amount and often want to close by a specific time.
 Sellers might not want to make repairs or give concessions on every last detail.
 You might not get any repairs after inspections but may get an offer for credits during the escrow closing.

-Work with your real estate agent in Los Angeles to keep your purchase options open, develop a negotiation plan and follow the sage advice given to you.
+Work with your real estate agent in Riverside to keep your purchase options open, develop a negotiation plan and follow the sage advice given to you.
 Your agent is on your side; trust them to do their job.